 • Vodafone.

-As the sector is fast-moving and dynamic, there are many smaller businesses and tech start-ups that are worth seeking out for entry-level job opportunities.
-For example, small and medium-sized enterprises (SMEs) in the IT industry provide a range of specialist services and typically offer consultancy and technical roles.
+As the sector is fast-moving and dynamic, there are also many smaller businesses and tech start-ups that are worth seeking out for entry-level job opportunities, such as consultancy and technical roles.

 • Financial services - recruiters such as Barclays, Citigroup, Deloitte, J.P.
 Morgan and Morgan Stanley are looking for IT graduates to work with the latest technologies.
-These include jobs with a focus on artificial intelligence (AI), cloud services, virtual reality software development, robotics process automation, user experience (UX) or analytics.
+These include jobs focusing on AI, cloud services, virtual reality software development, robotics process automation, user experience (UX) or analytics.

 Where can I find IT jobs in the UK?

-Most employers expect you to have gained some technical knowledge of IT, although any relevant work experience or internship would be beneficial as you seek your first role.
+Most employers expect you to have gained some technical knowledge, although any relevant IT work experience or internship would be beneficial as you seek your first role.

-You can search for graduate jobs in IT or visit the websites of major IT and telecommunications companies to browse job opportunities and explore their technology graduate schemes.
+You can visit the websites of major IT and telecommunications companies to browse job opportunities and explore their technology graduate schemes.

 Vacancies for entry-level and graduate jobs can also be found on specialist IT recruitment sites, including: